Petros Pizanias

 Petros Th.
-Pizanias (born 1947, Athens) is a professor of history, researcher in the Academy of Athens and tutor of modern European history at the Hellenic Open University.
+Pizanias (born 1947, Athens) is an emeritus professor of history of the Ionian University.

 Background

 His parents were Theodore Pizanias, a tailor and Anastasia Pizanias, a housewife.
 They originally came from the island of Kalymnos and the city of Piraeus, respectively.
 He is married to Alice Vaxevanoglou, with whom he has a son, Stefanos Pizanias, who is physicist.